This website uses cookies (cookies) to ensure maximum convenience in using our website. Do you consent to this?

 The workshop “Intermolecular Interactions: New Challenges for Ab Initio Theory” started in 2006 as part of a Telluride Science Research Center series.
 The first workshop was organized by Małgorzata Szczęśniak and Krzysztof Szalewicz, later the organizers included Grzegorz Chałasinski, Bogumił Jeziorski, and Berta Fernández Rodríguez.
 The workshop initially was taking place every other year in Telluride, but recently every other workshop is organized in Europe.
 The last workshop took place in Telluride on March 20-24, 2023 and was organized by Bogumił Jeziorski, Berta Fernández Rodríguez, and Krzysztof Szalewicz.

-The topics of the conference include:
+Topics of the conference include

 1. Fundamentals of intermolecular interactions